Rudxain/bookmarks/README.md

 # ⭐
-Unlike typical browser "favorites"/"bookmarks", most of these links are _infrequently_ visited.
-They're here because they're **too valuable to be forgotten**.
+Unlike typical browser "favorites"/"bookmarks", most of these links are _infrequently_ visited (low-traffic).
+These are here because they're **too valuable to be forgotten**.
 A minority of links are simply underrated.

 To reduce redundancy, if any of these URLs is included anywhere in my GH-Pages domain or my GH Profile-`README`, they'll be removed from this page.